 Greyhound rescue is a hobby and my research interests are Programming by Example and Natural Language Understanding.

 Brennan Kelly is a teacher of multiple subjects with a background in business and government.
 He has a passion for learning and communicating complex ideas to children and adults.
 At Links, he teaches mathematics, science, economics, and literature.
 Brennan spent over a decade in Washington, D.C. where he worked with leading economists on public policy issues at the Brookings Institution, co-authoring papers on tax policy.
 He later worked at two consulting firms, providing economic analysis and advisory services to both business and government.
-He enjoys travelling and reading history in his spare time.
+He enjoys traveling and reading history in his spare time.
 He holds a Bachelor of Arts from Williams College in Political Economy.

 After obtaining a B.S. in chemistry at the University of New Haven, Robert went on to study thermodynamics, statistical physics, and energy efficient process design at the University of Rhode Island.
 Robert has extensive experience in education as a tutor, lecturer, and laboratory instructor.
 Having interacted with hundreds of students, he strongly believes in the tailoring of education to the needs of the student and on the importance of verbal learning.
 Robert’s other interests include finance, cosmology, nutrition, exercise science, and psychology.